rishabh10gpt/rishabh10gpt/README.md

 ## 🌟 **Personal Projects**
 - 🔍 **AI-based : Identification and Segmentation**
-  Developed a system for analyzing satellite images with enhanced accuracy.
+  Worked on a system for analyzing images with enhanced accuracy.

 - 🌐 **Multilingual Document Translation**
   Worked on cutting-edge machine translation models to bridge language barriers.